Complaints Policy-Full School

 · monitor the keeping, confidentiality and storage of records in relation to complaints

-· report regularly to the Head with respect to complaints
+· report regularly to the Principal with respect to complaints

 3.3 Complaints Form: every formal concern or complaint notified to a member of staff will be noted, together with the action taken, on a standard form.
 A sample of the form is attached to this policy in Appendix 3.